SEARCH & DESTROY

 their Attack Strength.
 These are allocated to the NLF Player by

-the scenario NLF Player Forces instruction.
+the scenario NLF Player Forces instructions.
 These are then

 the three Company or one Battalion Cadre units of his choice.)